kameo4189/PRNet-keras/README.md

 * hdf5dir: folder path to output HDF5 dataset result
 * buildmode: specify train or val to build, refer DATASET_ZIP_NAMES, DATASET_DIRS, DATASET_MODES in file configure/config_training.py
 * extenddata: optional, get extended data or not.
 If True, it will get all data folder that contain specfied mode (refer logic code and DATASET_MODES)
 * datamode: specify data for writing to disk, refer DATA_TYPE_MODES in file configure/config.py.
-Default data type is byte, data type byte for saving disk space purpose, only raw file in disk is writing to HDF5 file (not read content to numpy array).
+Default data type is byte for saving disk space purpose, only raw file in disk is writing to HDF5 file (not read content to numpy array).